The Book of 1 John

 19. And by this we will know that we are of the truth, and will reassure our heart before Him,

-20. because if our heart condemns us, God is greater than our heart and He knows all things.
+20. because if our heart condemns us, know that God is greater than our heart and He knows all things.

 21. Beloved, if our heart doesn’t condemn us, we have confidence towards God.

-24. And the man who keeps His commandments remains in Him, and He in him.
-And by this we know that He remains in us, from the Spirit who He gave to us.
+24. And the man keeping His commandments remains in Him, and He in him.
+And by this we know that He remains in us, from the Spirit whom He gave to us.

 Click to Collapse this Chapter